 Kakou Mae Geri

-Falling onto your back affords you the opportunity to deliver a Mae Geri as you fall or immediately upon landing.
-The groin is an obvious target, but the face (another reason we stress you should not lean forward when throwing), and abdomen are also target rich areas.
+Falling onto your back allows you to deliver a Mae Geri as you fall or immediately upon landing.
+The groin is an obvious target, but the face (another reason we stress you should not lean forward when throwing), and abdomen are also target-rich areas.
 The lower extremities are possible target areas but you may find them hard to reach in most situations.

 Kakou Mae Ura Mawashi Geri